Children of Ares: The Crow Children

 The five brothers, wearing a sort of school uniform with cap emblazoned with a crow symbol, strolled through Washington D.C., where Wonder Woman then lived.
 Using supernatural influence they fanned the flames of intolerance, envy, petty hatred and bloodlust.
 They both attacked Wonder Woman's reputation and the civil peace in the capital, triggering murders, arson and eventually riot.
 When the mighty heroine Power Girl responded, the Crow Children were delighted, taking over her mind and turning her against Wonder Woman.

 The five half-brothers affected a style and speech patterns well beyond their apparent years.
-They act more like preps highly educated, mannered and articulate with an emphasis on what is proper and how society should behave.
-They constantly use sarcasm, denouncing violence and improper behavior around them and the lack of morality of modern society while fully knowing that they are the direct cause for the chaos and hatred that surround them.
-Part of their schtick is to sound very sheltered, like an irate old man writing strongly-worded letters to a newspaper editor about the world of today and all of its perceived shortcomings.
-Their schtick about how the world is terrible and brutal and exposes youths to the most unseemly sights and behaviors is not constant.
-They are also good actors, particularly when it comes to manipulating everyone around them and playing on their apparent status as innocent and very proper children.
+They act more like they are highly educated, mannered and articulate, with an emphasis on what is proper and how society should behave.
+They constantly use sarcasm, denouncing violence, improper behaviour and the lack of morality of modern society, while fully knowing that they are the direct cause for the chaos and hatred that surround them.
+They seemingly appear very sheltered and innocent, but this behaviour is not authentic, just a performance and a tool of manipulation.

 The boys ended up being defeated by Wonder Woman who used her Lasso of Truth to see through their illusions.
 Instead of the planned conclusion to the story, in which the boys turned into demonic versions of their animal spirits, causing further havoc in the streets, the issue ended anticlimactically with Wonder Woman spanking them.
 The original planned ending alludes to them being able to transform into animalistic demons.